Treats symptoms of Parkinson disease, such as jerky muscle movements, muscle stiffness, and slow movement. Also treats restless legs syndrome (RLS).

 - Wash your hands with soap and water before and after applying a patch.

-- Apply the patch to clean, dry skin that has very little hair or no hair.
-Do not put the patch over burns, cuts, or irritated skin.
+- Apply the patch to clean, dry skin that has very little or no hair.
+Do not put the patch over burns, cuts, irritated, or oily skin.
 Avoid putting the patch on skin folds, under a waistband, or on areas where it could be rubbed by tight clothing.
-If you need to put the patch on a hairy area, the area should be shaved at least 3 days before applying the patch.
+If you need to put the patch on a hairy area, the area should be shaved at least 3 days before you apply the patch.

 - Do not put cream, lotion, ointment, oil, or powder on the skin area where the patch will be placed.